Research Online provides open access versions of ECU affiliated publications where possible; ensuring ECU research reaches a wide ranging audience.

 Information about outputs can be provided in the repository with a link to the published version, but where copyright and licencing arrangements allow the full text is included, allowing Open Access to the research.

 Most publishers of journal articles have policies that allow the Author's Accepted Manuscript to be shared on an Institutional Repository, like Research Online, after an embargo period.
-This is referred to as Green Open Access or Self-Archiving and for this reason it is important that you keep the Author's Accepted Manuscript (AAM) of your publications.
-More details about the differences between AAMs and the Published Version are available below:
+This is referred to as Green Open Access or Self-Archiving.
+It is important that you keep the Author's Accepted Manuscript (AAM) of your publications as Library staff will contact you requesting permission to put it in the repository.
+The differences between AAMs and the Published Version are shown below:

 Access to your research is improved

-Research Online provides all authors with an author dashboard, a personalized reporting tool for authors with works published in Digital Commons.
-It allows easy access to up-to-date information on downloads for a body of work or individual output, as well as global insights into the sources of readership.
+Research Online provides authors with an author dashboard, a personalised reporting tool.
+It allows easy access to up-to-date information on downloads, as well as global insights into the sources of readership.

-It's simple to explore recent data, all-time, or choose a custom date range and to share data with others and export statistics for use in external applications.
+It's simple to explore recent data, all-time, or choose a custom date range.
+Data can be shared with others and exported for use in external applications.

 Repositories are a safe archival record of your research output.
 Strict backup and archival protocols are followed to ensure a lasting record of research output at ECU.